NoamZeise/graphics-experiments/README.md

 - Do `make clean` to remove the `bin` directory
 - Do `make cleanall` to remove all extra files
+- Do `make repl` to open a repl with the project loaded

 ### Build With Docker